 UV rays can be reflected off of open water because of this you can get a sunburn in the shade.

 Port Douglas Market

-When we arrived, we just purchased some fresh pineapple juice and walked among the stalls.
-There was a variety of unique items to purchase: arts, innovative crafts, tropical clothing, hats, and obviously many different exiotic fruits and foods.
+When we arrived, we bought some freshly squeezed pineapple juice and started wandering among the stalls.
+There was a diverse range of unique items available for purchase: art pieces, innovative crafts, tropical clothing, hats, and of course, an abundance of different exotic fruits and food stalls.

-In the background we could hear a local musician playing the instrument making this place even more magical.
+In the background, we could hear a local musician playing an instrument, adding to the already great atmosphere of the market.

-We purchased some small souvenirs to keep our memory fresh and later went to the pier again to enjoy the views.
+We ended up buying some small souvenirs to keep our memories fresh, and then we headed back to the pier to take in the beautiful views once again.

 Cyclone season preparation

 The next day, we purchased a local newspaper and found a news article on the front page about the unfortunate incident where a dog was taken by a crocodile (as mentioned in the final part of our previous post).

 A tourist was able to capture a photo of the crocodile dragging the poor dog ashore with the intention of eating it.
 It was a disturbing sight and left us with a feeling of unease.